mrchristensen/Tweeter/documentation/Project Milestone #3 - API Design and Implementation.md

 # Project Milestone #3: API Design and Implementation

-Some code to help you get started with milestone 3: https://github.com/jerodw/tweeter-samples/tree/server-sample (Links to an external site.).
-Here is an explanation of the sample code: https://byu.instructure.com/courses/5934/pages/milestone-3-sample-code?module_item_id=438918
+Some code to help you get started with milestone 3: https://github.com/jerodw/tweeter-samples/tree/server-sample.
+[Here](Milestone%203%20Sample%20Code.md) is an explanation of the sample code.

 Note 1: This is a different repository than was used for milestone 2 sample code, and that it includes some changes to the client code.

-Note 2: Your backend is to be implemented in Java, unless you have permission (from your instructor) to use something else.

 ## Overview
 In this Milestone, do the following: